saurabhthareja90/deploy-flask-app-as-code/README.md

 # afterpaytouch-challenge
-Afterpay touch challenge - Install flask application on ec2.
+Afterpay touch challenge - Installs flask application on EC2 instance.

 <h1><b>Prerequisite</b></h1> -

 1. AWS Account - please follow the steps mentioned in - https://docs.aws.amazon.com/polly/latest/dg/setting-up.html to create an AWS account and an IAM user if not already created.
+Note: Download the CSV file generated for the IAM user as contains the Secret Access Key and Credential required to configure AWS in Step 3.

-2. Install awscli - install awscli on local machine by following instructions on - https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html
+2. Install awscli - install awscli on local machine by following instructions provided on - https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

-3. Configure awscli - configure awscli on local machine by following instructions on - https://docs.aws.amazon.com/cli/latest/reference/configure/
+3. Configure awscli - configure awscli on local machine by following instructions provided on - https://docs.aws.amazon.com/cli/latest/reference/configure/

-4. Latest version of Ansible is installed by following instructions on - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
+4. Latest version of Ansible is installed by following instructions provided on - https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

-5. Create ssh keypair in AWS account under EC2 ->Network & Security -> Key Pairs which we are going to use to connect to ec2 instance in later steps.
+5. Create an ssh keypair in AWS account under EC2 -> Network & Security -> Key Pairs which will be required to connect to EC2 instances later.
 Name the key - amazon-servers, download.

 <h2>References</h2> -